Fort Lauderdale dealing with 2 new sewage main breaks

 While the breaks have since been repaired, residents are concerned about possible health hazards after waterways like the Tarpon River, New River and the Himmarshee Canal, where contaminated with sewage.

-Over the weekend the City of Fort Lauderdale provided residents with wastewater safety tips, which can be found by clicking here.
+Over the weekend the city provided residents with wastewater safety tips, which can be found by clicking here.

 Copyright 2019 by WPLG Local10.com - All rights reserved.